-Describe the state program addressed by the Method of Distribution.
-Virginia's CDBG Planning Grant program is designed to aid in developing clearly articulated strategies for addressing communities' greatest community development needs following meaningful citizen participation.
-Please note, to address Covid-19 related needs in Virginia, DHCD may use up to 15 percent of the 2020-2021 CDBG funds to provide public services in CDBG non-entitlement localities.
 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-Planning Grants will receive funding on an open, first-come, first-served basis between January 1, 2020 and September 30, 2020.
+Planning Grants will receive funding on an open, first-come, first-served basis between April 1, 2021 and December 31, 2021.
 Projects that meet one or more CDBG national objectives and meet the below stated criteria will be offered an award as long as funds are still available.
 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
 (CDBG only) Grant administration manuals and the CDBG Program design are available from the DHCD website or by request.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
+(ESG only)

-Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) Not applicable.
-Describe how resources will be allocated among funding categories.
-Funding which has not been committed as of September 30 may be committed to Open Submission projects, Urgent Need projects, and the next highest ranking Competitive Grant project (to the established cut-off point).
+Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
+(HOPWA only) Describe how resources will be allocated among funding categories.
+Funding which has not been committed as of December 31 may be committed to Open Submission projects, Urgent Need projects, or for a second round of Competitive Grant projects (to the established cut-off point).

 Describe threshold factors and grant Non-entitlement local governments are eligible for assistance.
-There are six categories of Planning size limits.
-Grants.
-The first two categories are considered Pre-Project type Planning Grants: Community Organizing Planning Grants; Community Needs Assessment / Economic Assessment Planning Grants: CDBG Project Planning Grants; Business District Revitalization Planning Grants; Regional Project Planning Grants; and Telecommunications Planning Grants.
-CDBG Project Planning Grants of up to \$45,000 (\$45,000 for Comprehensive Community Development) are available for needs analysis and prioritization, preliminary design, and strategy development activities in preparation for a future Community Improvement Grant application.
-Up to \$10,000 is available for community organizing, up to \$15,000 to conduct community and / or economic needs assessments, up to \$40,000 for project planning activities, up to \$45,000 for business district revitalization, up to \$40,000 per project is available for Telecommunications Planning Grants, and up to \$60,000 is available for regional project planning.
-Eligibility under this program is subject to the following minimum criteria: • Demonstration of a clear indication of community development needs and / or opportunities. • The needs identified must generally be eligible targets for future CDBG investments. • There must be evidence that local officials and stakeholders alike are committed to fully identifying and addressing local needs. • There must be evidence that the locality and management team have the time, funding, and expertise to follow through with the planning process.
+There are five categories of size limits.
+Planning Grants: - Comprehensive Community Development - Housing Rehabilitation - Downtown Revitalization - Regional Projects (including Infrastructure) - Broadband CDBG Planning Grants of up to \$60,000 (\$60,000 for Comprehensive Community Development) are available for needs analysis and prioritization, preliminary design, and strategy development activities in preparation for a future Community Improvement Grant application.
+Up to \$50,000 for downtown revitalization, public infrastructure, public services, community service facilities, and housing rehabilitation; up to \$40,000 per project is available for broadband planning grants; and up to \$60,000 is available for regional project planning.
+Eligibility under this program is subject to the following minimum criteria: • Demonstration of a clear indication of community development needs and/or opportunities. • The needs identified must generally be eligible targets for future CDBG investments. • There must be evidence that local officials and stakeholders alike are committed to fully identifying and addressing local needs. • There must be evidence that the locality and management team have the time, funding, and expertise to follow through with the planning process.
 There must be a clear demonstration for the need of planning grant funds.

 What are the outcome measures expected as a result of the method of distribution?
 DHCD anticipates the development of clearly articulated strategies for addressing communities' greatest community development needs.
-State Program Name: CDBG Urgent Need Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
-Urgent Need Open Submission (UNOS) applications will be accepted between January 1, 2020 and December 30, 2020.
-Approximately \$17,390,000 is available under the Open Submission Programs for the 2020-21 program year, and it's anticipated that a significant amount of these funds will utilize the UNOS program.
-Please note, to address Covid-19 related needs in Virginia, DHCD may use 2020-2021 CDBG funds to provide public services in CDBG non-entitlement localities.
+5 State Program Name: CDBG Urgent Need Funding Sources: CDBG Describe the state program addressed by the Method of Distribution.
+Urgent Need Open Submission (UNOS) applications will be accepted between April 1, 2021 and December 31, 2021.